Sometimes an issue gets legs. The now-defunct MPC and its Colstrip coal-powered generators provided rich material in the 1980s.

 Attorney General Mike Greely decided to pursue the appeal.

-Finally, they all head for the Supreme Court, dogged by the wicked witch herself.
+Finally, they all headed for the Supreme Court, dogged by the wicked witch herself.